Exhibition for Civil Rights anniversary

 She said the advent of television in the late 1960s give rise to "an international awareness of civil rights issues."

-The exhibition also features publications and pamphlets issued by unionists in response to the civil rights movement,
+The exhibition also features publications and pamphlets issued by unionists in response to the civil rights movement.